Marshall vs. UAB NCAA Football Odds, Plays and Insights | November 13, 2021

 UAB Stats and Trends

-- UAB is 5-1 against the spread and 6-1 overall when the team scores more than 19.0 points.
+- UAB is 5-1 against the spread and 6-1 overall in games when it scores more than 19.0 points.

 - The Blazers have 14 giveaways this season, while the Thundering Herd have 16 takeaways .